scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

    The goal of this work is to increase the efficiency of the DESI spectroscopic data processing at NERSC while satisfying their requirement that the software remain in Python.
-Within this space we have obtained throughput improvements of over 5x and 6x on the Cori Haswell and Knights Landing partitions, respectively.
+Within this space we have obtained specific throughput improvements of over 5x and 6x on the Cori Haswell and Knights Landing partitions, respectively.
 Several profiling techniques were used to determine potential areas for improvement including Python's cProfile and line_profiler packages, and other tools like Intel Vtune and Tau.
-Once we identified expensive kernels, we used the following techniques: 1) JIT-compiling hotspots using Numba and 2) restructuring the code to compute and store key data structures rather than repeatedly calling expensive functions.
-We have considered Dask as a more flexible and robust alternative to MPI for parallelism in the DESI extraction code, but have found that once a code has been designed with MPI in mind, it is non-trivial to transition to another kind of parallelism.
+Once we identified expensive kernels, we used the following techniques: 1) JIT-compiling hotspots using Numba and 2) restructuring the code to lessen the impact of calling expensive functions.
+   Additionally, we seriously considered substituting MPI parallelism for Dask, a more flexible and robust alternative, but have found that once a code has been designed with MPI in mind, it is non-trivial to transition to another kind of parallelism.
-   We will also explore the requirements for transitioning DESI spectroscopic extraction to GPUs (coming in the next NERSC system, Perlmutter, in 2020).
+   We will also show initial considerations for transitioning DESI spectroscopic extraction to GPUs (coming in the next NERSC system, Perlmutter, in 2020).

 .. class:: keywords